 As far as the drone is concerned, any instrument with a sustained tone can be and has been used.
 In the world of folk music, the most primordial of stringed instruments, a converted bow and a pot or gourd being attached as a resonator, twanged continuously, becomes a simple drone instrument.
 The tamboori of Andhra and Mysore, or the chau tar from Rajasthan show a striking resemblance to the present day tanpura.
 Like the tanpura, it has four strings tuned to the same order, a flat bridge, and a similar body form.
 The tanpura is only a more sophisticated version of this folk instrument.
 Like these instruments, the ek-tar is also a drone instrument, carried by street musicians and monks as they sing their songs from village to village.

 The second line of thought concerns the Moguls.
 From the 8th century AD, the Muslims started to introduce a highly evolved culture into India.
 The Muslims were very tolerant of the existing Indian music, and the sultans enjoyed surrounding themselves with hundreds of musicians and dancers.
 Slowly, over the next couple of centuries, Persian music had taken root in the Indian musical traditions.

-What is certain is that the well established early classical music went through tremendous changes as a result of the initial introduction of Persian music by the Mogul invaders in the 10th century.
-The Muslims had enormous respect and admiration for the Indian music of that period.
+What is certain is that the well-established early classical music went through tremendous changes due to the initial introduction of Persian music by the Mogul invaders in the 10th century.
+The Muslims greatly respected and admired the Indian music of that period.
 That is why it took a long time to introduce aspects of Persian music into the classical music of India.
 This synthesis culminated in the 16th and 17th centuries with the development of modern classical Indian music.